 A Google search of your market-defining keyword plus these modifiers will bring up sites that may accept guest posts.

-Market-defining keyword ( MDKW ) as explained by link building strategist Eric Ward are the main keywords in your industry.
+Market-defining keywords ( MDKW ), as explained by link-building strategist Eric Ward are the main keywords in your industry.
 They are usually keywords that are very general and would bring lots of traffic but few sales.

 It may be a word that people in the industry use to describe themselves.

-For example, in the kitchens business, the MDKW may be “kitchen design” or “kitchen renovation”.
+For example, in the kitchen renovation industry, the MDKW may be “kitchen design” or “kitchen renovation."

 A Google search with your MDKW plus the following modifiers will bring up lists of sites that could potentially be targeted for guest posts.